robotic-vision-lab/Vision-Based-Guidance-For-Tracking-Dynamic-Objects/README.md

 ### Purpose
 This software contains computer vision algorithms that may be used in various combinations, pipelines, or standalone depending upon the complexity and/or requirement of the task.
 The repository was created to contain simulation experiments for our 2021 ICUAS paper entitled "[Vision-Based Guidance for Tracking Dynamic Objects](https://arxiv.org/abs/2104.09301)."
 If you find this project useful, then please consider citing our work:

+P.  Karmokar,  K.  Dhal,  W.  J.  Beksi,  and  A.  Chakravarthy,  “Vision-based  guidance  for  tracking  dynamic  objects,”  in *Proceedings  of  the International  Conference  on  Unmanned  Aircraft  Systems  (ICUAS)*,2021, pp. 1106–1115
 ```bibtex
 @inproceedings{karmokar2021vision,
   title={Vision-Based Guidance for Tracking Dynamic Objects},